xeaone/demonize/README.md

 # Demonize #
-Demonize / Daemonize Using Node.js
+Demonize / Daemonize With Node.js

-`Demonize.it(options)` will demonize a program and return the Node.js child process object.

-`Demonize.generate(options, callback)` will create a standalone Node.js demon script that can be ran by simply running `node demon.js`
+This library will demonize a program and return the child process.
+It can also create a standalone demonizable script that can be started just like a bash script `./demon.js`

 ## Examples ##